-- the amount allowable for those assets under section 11(e) (the wear-and-tear allowance);44 or - an amount over three years of assessment calculated at the following rates with apportionment not being required for assets used for part of a year of assessment:45 - 50% of the cost in the year of assessment in which the asset was first brought into use (first year). - > 30% of the cost in the first succeeding year (second year). - > 20% of the cost in the second succeeding (third year).
+- an amount over three years of assessment calculated at the following rates with apportionment not being required for assets used for part of a year of assessment:46 - > 50% of the cost in the year of assessment in which the asset was first brought into use (first year). - > 30% of the cost in the first succeeding year (second year). - > 20% of the cost in the second succeeding (third year).